jessicafan3ck/LIM/Synthetic/Synthetic_Pipeline.md

 ---

-# why these design choices
+# Why These Design Choices

 * **Two-reservoir fatigue**: Captures short-term and long-term load with simple, explainable exponentials.
 * **Event-only burst/contact**: Uses only what’s guaranteed in event feeds (no tracking).
 Displacement carries, pressure flags, and contact keywords approximate load reasonably for a coach demo.